 Jakob’s gaze slid to me.
 “I see where you get that mouth of yours.”

-Gran cackled.
+Gran let out a whoop of laughter.
 “Oh, I think you and I are going to get along famously, Jakob.”
 She stepped up to him, fearless, and slipped her arm through his.
 “Now, come inside and tell me how you met my baby.”

 She led him right past me toward the living room.
 And he let her.
 I stood rooted to the spot, regretting this entire day more and more with every passing moment.